 West Virginia has multiple levels of government in the state.
-This include officials at the State, County, and Local levels of administration.
+This include officials at the State and local county, and municipal levels of administration.
+The powers of all three levels of government are divided between three separate branches.
+This creates the system of checks and balances .

 The Executive Branch